RichardJJG/docs/docs/eventing/samples/ping-source/index.md

 ## (Optional) Create a PingSource with binary data

-Sometimes you may want to send binary data, which cannot be directly serialized in yaml, to downstream.
-This can be achieved by using `dataBase64` as the payload.
-As the name suggests, `dataBase64` should carry data that is base64 encoded.
+You might sometimes want to send binary data, which cannot be directly serialized in YAML, to downstream.
+You can do so using `dataBase64` as the payload.
+As the name suggests, `dataBase64` should carry data that is base64-encoded.

-Please note that `data` and `dataBase64` cannot co-exist.
+**Note:** `data` and `dataBase64` cannot co-exist.

-Use the following command to create the event source with binary data from STDIN:
+Create the event source with binary data from stdin by running:

 ```shell
 cat <<EOF | kubectl create -f -